emmanueldeletang/Recommandation-engine-/README.md

 > - An AWS account where you will create
 >
 >     A AWS Neptune cluster with a notebook like describe below : https://docs.aws.amazon.com/neptune/latest/userguide/graph-notebooks.html
+>     load the jupyter notebook attach in the repository and change the connnection neptune url , and all should be run
 >
 >